Inductive discharge ignition: Faraday's law

 The inductive-discharge ignition system operates according to the rules of electromagnetism described by Faraday's Law of Induction which states that the induction of electromotive force (emf) in any closed circuit is equal to the time rate of change of the magnetic flux through the circuit.
 In other words, the emf generated is proportional to the rate of change of the magnetic flux.
 More simply stated, an electric field is induced in any system in which a magnetic field is changing with time.
 The change could be changes in direction of force or strength.
 The effects described by this law are those by which generators, motors, alternators, and transformers function.
 There are two main concepts to be taken from Faraday's Law that apply to the design of inductive discharge ignitions.
-One is that moving a wire through a magnetic field will induce an electric voltage and current in the wire, aka electromagnetic induction.
+One is that when a wire and a magnetic field move relative to one another, an electric voltage and current will be induced into the wire, aka electromagnetic induction.
 The second is that current moving in a wire will induce a magnetic field around the wire.